Why a Cap on a Wig?

 Then, I got to thinking.
 What if you could permanently attach hair to caps?

 Our Cap Wig is not only breathable but fashionable and comfortable without itchy hair rubbing against your scalp.
+The inside of the cap is lined with a soft material.

 100% human hair is permanently attached to the cap creating a ready-to-wear look with no styling needed!